turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 ```bash
 npx sequelize db:migrate:undo
 ```
 If you don't believe me, give it a try.
+Be sure to run the `db:migrate` command again to re-apply the changes.

 Alright that completes our `game_model` branch.
 Merge into master and then we will move on to the next step.

 #### Seeds

 Continuing with the good git workflow, checkout a new branch `seeds`.

-So that we have some data to work with when we start creating end-points, we are going make up some seeds for our games table.
+We need to have some data to work with when we start creating end-points, so we are going make up some seeds for our games table.

 ```bash
 npx sequelize seed:generate --name game_seed